 Some mourners not only wanted to talk on the phone when I called to offer condolences and see how they were doing, but also wanted to receive subsequent calls.
 I got to know one of them well enough to reflect why so many in her position did prefer calls over visits.
 For one thing, she did not have to worry about tidying up the house.
 For another, she could shed tears without my being aware of it.
 Nor did she have to feel obligated to talk a relatively long time; accepting a visit implies more of a time commitment.
 That is, a phone call gives the mourner more control over the length of the interaction.

 By far the most interesting reason is the ability to hide feelings, which is something to explore in a future (next?) post.
 For now, it is of note that the bereaved can be low in energy, and that a visit may be far more taxing than a call.
 As in much chaplain work, the crucial element is not whether I talk with a person via the phone or Skype or face-to-face or for how long.
 My job is to deftly clear away the debris of small talk and thus join them in their effort to unleash what they most urgently need to say.

 September 18th, 12:45PM Book signing and discussion at the Kearny, NJ Optimist Club, 380 Kearny Avenue

-Grief expert Chaplain Chaz Wesley will be interviewing me for an hour on his radio program, From Grief to Grace, on Thursday September 18th from 6 to 7PM Eastern Standard Time.
-This is the link: http://www.unity.fm/popout-player
+September 18th Grief expert Chaplain Chaz Wesley will be interviewing me on his radio program, From Grief to Grace, from 6 to 7PM Eastern Standard Time.
+The program will be archived so you will not miss it.
+This is the link: http://www.unityonlineradio.org